 Why we exist

-Things do not have to be this way.
+At Future First, we believe that things do not have to be this way.

 It is a basic injustice that young people’s experience and opportunities are so closely linked to the status of their parents.
 There is a wealth of evidence showing a serious deficit in the state sector in students’ confidence, knowledge about career pathways and access to role models compared to their private school peers.
 Too many people from the poorest backgrounds believe that ‘people like me’ don’t succeed in life.
 Our own research shows that nearly half of students on free school meals don’t know anyone in a job they would like to do.